holos-aafc/Holos/H.Content/Documentation/Training/Holos_4_Training_Guide.md

 ## Crop and Hay Production

-Note: In order to calculate soil carbon change for fields and crop rotations, click on the “Settings” menu and select the “Multi-year” option (default is Single-Year).

 Now we can add our first component to the farm.
 Drag a “Field” component from the left side of the screen and drop it on the “My Farm” on the right side (Figure 9).
 The screen will now update to reflect this new component that you have added to your farm.
 Holos will  label the field as “Field #1”.
 At this point, we can now enter production information related to the crop being grown on this field.